 Don’t delay contacting a lawyer, as you may be facing legal penalties—and the longer you wait, the worse off you may be.

-How Does Report an Accident Protect Me?
+How does Reporting an Accident Protect You?

 Sometimes drivers will fail to report a car accident because they panic at the scene or are worried about rising car insurance costs.
 In other cases, another driver may try to discourage calling the police.
-But the truth is, you are far better off reporting the accident to police—even if the accident is minor.
+But the truth is, you are far better off reporting the accident to the police—even if the accident is minor.

 For example, if another driver hits you and leaves several scratches on your car, you might not think it’s bad enough to report.
 Maybe you simply exchange information with the other driver and leave the scene, assuming minor repairs will be taken care of.
 Later, you find out the damage to your car is going to be a lot more than you thought.
-Maybe your car even has internal damage that affects the way it drives.
-That means additional costs down the road totaling at least thousands of dollars.
-Plus, you now notice neck pain you didn’t have before the accident that requires medical treatment.
+Maybe your car even has internal damage that affects the way it drives, which could mean additional costs down the road totaling at least thousands of dollars.

+Not only that, but now you notice neck pain you didn’t have before the accident that requires medical treatment.
 But since you didn’t report the accident to the police or your insurance company, you may lose out on recovering any damages for the costs.

 Don’t let this happen to you.
 Always report a car accident to Georgia police.
 And if you were already in an accident that you didn’t report, take action immediately by contacting a trusted car accident lawyer in your area.
 They can advise you on what to do next.